EASA Integrated ATPL (A)

 Integrated ATPL (A) Ground Training

 The ground preparation consists of 750 hours of theory delivered by our professional lecturers.
-During the training, you will have to pass 14 ATPL theory exams to prove a sufficient level of knowledge appropriate to the privileges of the holder of an ATPL(A) in accordance with the EASA Part FCL requirements.
+During the training, from the 14 ATPL subjects, you will have 13 ATPL theory exams, that you must pass to prove a sufficient level of knowledge appropriate to the privileges of the holder of an ATPL(A) in accordance with the EASA Part FCL requirements.
 The exams will be conducted at the Civil Aviation Authority and will be scheduled by Flying Academy.

 Integrated ATPL (A) Flight Training